 The measures defined are now rolled out based on the considerations in the previous phases.
 The aim of this phase is to help employees to leave their insecurity or lack of digital skills behind them and make them feel more confident and secure again.
 This phase primarily concerns the employee themself.
 The employee has to get the feeling that the new skill is of some use to them and that they don’t have to be afraid of using it.

-At some point, the employee will no longer notice that they have already achieved a certain level of digital competence, since they use this competence unconsciously every day.
+At some point, the employee will no longer notice that they’ve already achieved a certain level of digital competence since they use this competence unconsciously every day.
 Nobody thinks about how they use a keyboard anymore, for example.
 Most people who work with one every day will even be able to use it (partially) without looking.

 Fast Track: Unconscious Skill Acquisition

-It goes without saying that you will have employees in your company who have already acquired specific digital skills quite unconsciously.
-This can primarily be of benefit to your company.
+It goes without saying that you’ll have employees in your company who have already acquired specific digital skills quite unconsciously.
+This can especially be of benefit to your company.

-As important as it is for employees to act as pioneers when it comes to digital skills, it is even more important to know who they are and assess them.
+As important as it is for employees to act as pioneers when it comes to digital skills, it’s even more important to know who those pioneers are and assess them.

 Fig. 3: Specific content in the individual phases.